Director: Hiromi Tsuchiya Dollase;

 Steering Committee: Hiromi Tsuchiya Dollase (Chinese and Japanese), Martha Kaplanb (Anthropology), Haoming Liu (Chinese and Japanese), Yuko Matsubara (Chinese and Japanese), Seungsook Moon (Sociology), Justin Patch (Music), Michael Walsh (Religion), Jin Xu (Art), Yu Zhou (Geography);

-Participating Faculty: Christopher Bjork (Education), Amy Chin (American Studies and Asian Studies), Abigail Coplinb (Sociology and Science, Technology and Society), Andrew Davison (Political Science), Hiromi Tsuchiya Dollase (Chinese and Japanese), Wenwei Du (Chinese and Japanese), Sophia Harvey (Film), Hua Hsu (English), E.H.
+Participating Faculty: Christopher Bjork (Education), Amy Chin (American Studies and Asian Studies), Sea Hee Choi (Asian Studies), Abigail Coplinb (Sociology and Science, Technology and Society), Andrew Davison (Political Science), Hiromi Tsuchiya Dollase (Chinese and Japanese), Wenwei Du (Chinese and Japanese), Sophia Harvey (Film), Hua Hsu (English), E.H.
 Rick Jarow (Religion), Martha Kaplanb (Anthropology), Haoming Liu (Chinese and Japanese), Yuko Matsubara (Chinese and Japanese), Seungsook Moon (Sociology), Himadeep Muppidi (Political Science), Anne Parries (Chinese and Japanese), Justin Patch (Music), Peipei Qiuab (Chinese and Japanese), Wayne Soon (History), Fubing Sub (Political Science), Michael Walsh (Religion), Jin Xu (Art), Yu Zhou (Geography).

 b On leave 2021/22, second semester